Matt Wallner Player Props: Twins vs. Diamondbacks

 Matt Wallner At The Plate

-- Wallner has three doubles, six home runs and eight walks while batting .254.
+- Wallner is hitting .247 with three doubles, six home runs and nine walks.

-- Looking at the 25 games he has played this year, he's hit a home run in five of them (20.0%), and in 7.1% of his trips to the dish.
+- He has hit a home run in 19.2% of his games this season, and 6.8% of his trips to the dish.

-- In 24.0% of his games this year, Wallner has notched at least one RBI.
-In four of those games (16.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Wallner has picked up an RBI in six games this year (23.1%), with more than one RBI in four of those contests (15.4%).

-- He has scored at least once 12 times this season (48.0%), including one multi-run game.
+- In 12 of 26 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.